Want to improve your medical waiting room and make it more inviting to patients? How can you create a waiting room that patients fall in love with?

 Magazine and Newspaper Subscriptions

-- Free Wifi is essential in your medical practice’s waiting room.
+Free Wifi is essential in your medical practice’s waiting room.
 People are glued to their cell phones and it’s important for them to remain connected.
-Offering wifi also allows visitors to work on their laptop, if needed.
+Offering wifi also allows patients to work on their laptop, if needed.

 Install Check-In Kiosks

-- Self-serve kiosks are everywhere – airports, hotels, grocery stores, restaurants, banks, movie theaters.
-Installing check-in kiosks at your medical practices are helping speed patient registration, copayment collection, language translation, and the signing of consent forms.
+Self-serve kiosks are everywhere – airports, hotels, grocery stores, restaurants, banks, movie theaters.
+Installing check-in kiosks at your medical practice helps speed patient registration, copayment collection, language translation, and the signing of consent forms.
 At the same time, pilots have demonstrated that kiosks can boost patient satisfaction by reducing waiting times, offering greater convenience, and creating more privacy.

 Designate Waiting Room Liason